Tarpon Fishing - Lodges, Destinations & Guided Trips

 Do tarpon eat surface flies or lures?

-Occasionally—juvenile tarpon may strike gurglers or poppers, especially in low light.
-Larger fish usually prefer subsurface presentations near bait schools or in deeper cuts.
+Occasionally — juvenile tarpon will strike gurglers or poppers, particularly in low light or calm lagoon conditions.
+Larger fish generally prefer subsurface presentations near bait schools or in deeper cuts, where a streamer or live bait presented at the right depth and speed is far more consistent.

 How big do tarpon get?